SeaGL/organization/meetings/2020/20201130-retrospective-2.md

 - Estimate for when videos will be ready?
 - Co-Chairs++ (strongly recommend for other committees)
 - Individual speaker graphics/tweets were awesome
+- One feedback (sorry if we're not there yet :grimace:) - It'd be easier to get volunteers I think if we had a schedule set earlier so people knew what time they were committing
+- scheduling talks against each other is always tricky, harder when they are related
+- Suggest connective intro/outros for sequentially grouped sessions

 ##### Bikeshed
 - [TODO] review site for readability / findability of conference details, e.g. we're remote this year